TD-Dan/Sunwai/Full dictionary.baked.md

 ## Proverbs

-Proverb:: *Tilo lo lo o senotilo.* = "A very long time is (like) no time."
-(Shared with TILO).
-Proverb:: *Tama lo o no tama li.* = "A long road is not a short road."
+Proverb:: *Tilon lon lon o senotilon.* = "A very long time is (like) no time." *(Using new TILON)* Proverb:: *Tama lon o no tama li.* = "A long road is not a short road."
 (Obvious truth, highlights the opposition).
-Proverb:: *Sun ro lo o sun.* = "Understanding duration/length is wisdom."
+Proverb:: *Sun ro lon o sun.* = "Understanding duration/length is wisdom."

 # LU